Salah-1/React-conditional-dropdowns/README.md

 To view the real code look at src/components/

-#### To achieve this,
-i'm using what's known as "conditional rendering" in React.js.
+**To achieve this**, i'm using what's known as "conditional rendering" in React.js.
  See docs here (https://reactjs.org/docs/conditional-rendering.html)

 - [] To do later
-- []Add codepen link
+- [] Add codepen link